 Federal Issues: From Our Nation’s Capitol

 H.R.
-1258 — The Pet and Women Safety Act (PAWS) would add federal protections for the pets of victims of domestic violence, sexual assault, stalking, and dating violence.
+1258/S.1559 — The Pet and Women Safety Act (PAWS) would add federal protections for the pets of victims of domestic violence, sexual assault, stalking, and dating violence.
 It would include pets in protection orders for human victims and would provide that a person who commits an interstate violation of a protection order would be subject to fines and/or imprisonment and could be required to pay restitution for veterinary care of a victim’s pet that was harmed as the result of an offense.
 It creates an Emergency and Transitional Pet Shelter and Housing Assistance Grant Program to award grants to eligible entities to carry out programs to provide assistance to victims of crimes related to stalking and domestic violence.
-The AKC supports this measure and is working with sponsors to advance it.
+The AKC supports this measure and is has been working with members of Congress to advance it.
+At the request of AKC and other groups, a Senate companion bill S. 1559 was introduced by Senators Ayotte and Peters.
+The Senate version has been referred to the Senate Agriculture committee.
 Read AKC’s legislative alert for more information.